DBCDK/OpenSearch-webservice/README.md

 script/server
 ```

-This uses the compose file set up for the (not yet made) systemtest.
+This uses the compose file in [docker/docker-compose.yml](docker/docker-compose.yml), which is configured
+to use the Datawell called `fbstest`.
 The output from
 the log files will be shown in your console.

-You will have to ask docker for the port
-for the system, like this:
+To connect to the server, you will have to ask docker for the port for the system, like this:

 ```bash
 docker inspect --format='{{(index (index .NetworkSettings.Ports "80/tcp") 0).HostPort}}' docker_opensearch-webservice_1